 The console is particularly clear and clean.
 This helps make the product suitable for a smaller companies with limited IT support, as well as larger organisations.
-The main console has a menu structure down the left-hand side which is clear and clean.
-The items are Dashboard, Incidents, Network, Policies, Reports, Quarantine, and Accounts.
+The main console has a menu structure down the left-hand side.
+The items are Dashboard, Incidents, Network, Risk Management, Policies, Reports, Quarantine, Accounts and Sandbox Analyzer.

 Dashboard gives you an instant overview of the installation and the performance of the clients.
-Each panel here is called a "portlet" and can be clicked on to drill into more information.
+Each panel here is called a "Portlet", and can be clicked on to drill into more information.
+There are three pages of Portlets in total.
 We particularly liked the way that the Portlets can be rearranged, added to, and laid out to your preferences.
 The strong capabilities of Dashboard mean that you can quickly and easily find the information you need.
-Incidents allows you to review and investigate threats detected on the network.